Generalization in diffusion models arises from geometry-adaptive harmonic representations: Experimental details

 \subsection{Training and architecture details}

-\textbf{Architecture}.
-All the denoisers are ``bias-free'': we remove all additive constants from convolution and batch-normalization operations (i.e., the batch normalization does not subtract the mean), following \citet{MohanKadkhodaie19b}.
-All networks contain $21$ convolutional layers with no subsampling, each consisting of $64$ channels.
+\paragraph{Architectures.} We performed empirical experiments using two different architectures: UNet, and BF-CNN.
+All the denoisers are ``bias-free'': we remove all additive constants from convolution and batch-normalization operations (i.e., the batch normalization does not subtract the mean).
+This facilitates unversality (denoisers can operate at all noise levels), and interpretability (network transformations are homogeneous of order 1, and the Jacobian provides a local characterization) - see \citet{MohanKadkhodaie19b}.

+UNet networks contain 3 decoder blocks, one mid-level block, and 3 decoder blocks \citep{ronneberger2015u}.
+Each block consists of 2 convolutional layers followed by a ReLU non-linearity and bias-free batch-normalization.
+Each encoder block is followed by a $2 \times 2$ spacial down-sampling and a 2 fold increase in the number of channels.
+Each decoder block is followed by a $2 \times 2$ spacial upsampling and a 2 fold reduction of channels.
+The total number of parameters is $7.6 m$.

+BF-CNN networks \citet{MohanKadkhodaie19b} are bias-free versions of DNCNN networks \citep{DNCNN}, contain $21$ convolutional layers with no subsampling, each consisting of $64$ channels.
 Each layer, except for the first and the last, is followed by a ReLU non-linearity and bias-free batch-normalization.
-Thus, the transformation is both homogeneous (of order 1) and translation-invariant (apart from handling of boundaries), at each scale.
-All convolutional kernels in the low-pass DNN are of size $3\times3$, resulting in $665,856$ parameters in total.
+All convolutional kernels are of size $3\times3$, resulting in $700k$ parameters in total.

-\textbf{Training}.
-For experiments shown in \Cref{fig:psnr-psnr,fig:model_variance_convergence}, we use the CelebA HQ dataset \citep{celeba-hq} downsampled to $40 \times 40$ resolution.
-For experiments shown in \Cref{app:lsun}, we use images drawn from the LSUN bedroom dataset \citep{yu2015lsun} downsampled to $32\times32$ resolution.
-We follow the training procedure described in \citet{MohanKadkhodaie19b}, minimizing the mean-squared error in denoising images corrupted by i.i.d.\ Gaussian noise with standard deviations drawn from the range $[0, 1]$ (relative to image intensity range $[0, 1]$).
-Training is carried out on batches of size $512$.
+\paragraph{Training.} We follow the training procedure described in \citet{MohanKadkhodaie19b}, minimizing the mean squared error in denoising images corrupted by i.i.d.\ Gaussian noise with standard deviations drawn from the range $[0, 1]$ (relative to image intensity range $[0, 1]$).
+Training is carried out on batches of size $512$, for $1000$ epochs.
 Note that all denoisers are universal and blind: they are trained to handle a range of noise, and the noise level is not provided as input to the denoiser.
 These properties are exploited by the sampling algorithm, which can operate without manual specification of the step size schedule~\citep{kadkhodaie2020solving}.
+This method produces high-quality results in generative sampling, as well as sampling conditioned on linear measurements \citep{Kadkhodaie21}.